IllusiveMan2186/Game-Price-Bot/README.md

 * DEPENDENCY_REPO_PASSWORD: The URL for the game service.
     * Default: Your github personal access tokens
     * Set password to account for reading dependency repository

+* GRAFANA_ADMIN_PASSWORD: The password for the Grafana admin user.
+    * Set your password for Grafana admin user

 You also could stop some docker parts and run part on yours development environment